ojnim/cs506-final-project/README.md

 language level and how language switch is affecting cognitive

-## Goal
+## Question & Goal
+Based on the data inspection result, I formed one question I want to explore through final project.

+**In Language Control task, how would self-reported language proficiency score be related to the activation of brain region and reaction time?**

-There are several goals I want to achieve through this project
+In addition to the project question, there are several goals I want to achieve.

-1. In Language Control task,
-2. In Cognitive Control task,
-3. Understand how Language and Cognitive activity works together for the tasks that require both
+1. Understand how Language and Cognitive activity works together for the tasks that require both
-4. Gain experience with processing fMRI image data
+2. Gain experience with processing fMRI image data

-prediction model construction
-4. representational similarity analysis
+Regarding the fMRI data from Cognitive Control task, I would form a research question after I compare the data from Language Control task during data cleaning process.

 ## Dataset
 The dataset that would be used in this project would be "An fMRI dataset for investigating language control and cognitive control in bilinguals" https://github.com/OpenNeuroDatasets/ds005455/tree/main